Residential

 Historical Trend of Home Loan Rates (2018–2025)

-Home Loan Interest Predictions Rate for 2026
+Home Loan Interest Prediction Rate for 2026

 Rates won't be as low as earlier in the COVID era, but a small 0.5% to 0.75% drop still saves you a lot on EMIs.
+The expected rate range for 2026 is between 7.75% and 9.20%, which makes buying a house more affordable.

 Factors That Could Push Prices Up

-• Easier loans: stable or lower interest rates encourage more people to buy, keeping demand high
+- Easier loans: Stable or lower interest rates encourage more people to buy, keeping demand high.

 Factors That Could Keep Prices Stable